Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 John Boughey |

-If you’re trying to quit smoking this year, your local NHS Stop Smoking Service gives you the best chances of success.
-Stats from Public Health England show that you’re 3 times more likely to quit successfully with the help of an NHS Stop Smoking counsellor footnote 1, and it’s a completely free service; in spite of this, the majority of new quitters still try to quit using willpower alone.
+If you’re trying to quit smoking, your local Stop Smoking Service gives you the best chances of success.
+You're 3 times more likely to quit successfully with the help of a Stop Smoking counsellor (source: Public Health England).
+It's also a completely free service, available through the NHS.

 This week, we’ll take a closer look at the role of a smoking cessation counsellor.
-We’ll explain who they are, how they’re trained and why they form such a vital piece of the quitting puzzle for so many of us here in the UK.
+We’ll explain who these people are, how they’re trained and why they're such a vital piece of the quitting puzzle here in the UK.

 About the NHS Stop Smoking Service